-- To know the different Standards and Principles of Corporate Governance. - To understand the Models and Good Practices of Corporate Disclosures. - To provides a framework for analysing Corporate Failures in the UK, USA. - To explain a Developments in UK and USA.
+- 5. To know the different Standards and Principles of Corporate Governance. - 6.
+To understand the Models and Good Practices of Corporate Disclosures. - 7.
+To provides a framework for analysing Corporate Failures in the UK, USA. - 8.
+To explore a Developments in UK and USA.